 use a new Declaration Set EFD - i.e. the date on which the Declaration changes take effect.
 The Declaration Set EFD(s) should be the same as the date added to the letter in Part B.

-use an appropriate Declaration Type – the SVA Non-Final Demand Facility Operator must use a Declaration Type that best reflects the purpose of updating the Declaration(s), i.e. ‘CoS’ (change of supplier), ‘CoA’ (change of agent) or ‘CoM’ (change of Metering System details).
+use an appropriate Declaration Type – the SVA Non-Final Demand Facility Operator must use a Declaration Type that best reflects the purpose of updating the Declaration(s), i.e. ‘CoS’ (change of supplier), [CP1599] or ‘CoM’ (change of Metering System details).

 Where more than one type of update is being made for a SVA Non-Final Demand Facility, each update should be submitted using a distinct Declaration set and Declaration Type.
-The exception to this is where a CoA takes effect as a consequence of a CoS, in which case simply use the CoS Declaration Type and include details of the CoS and CoA in the Declaration.

 Where multiple Declarations are submitted at the same time for the same Non-Final Demand Facility these should be submitted in chronological order of when updates take effect.